DGoncalves123/REST-api-tracking-events/README.md

 * **POST** Add new occurrence
 * **GET** See all occurrences, different header variables can be useed to filter
 ```
-/api/situation/
+/api/situation/ <sup>1</sup>
 ```
-*For user and situation see the specific object by adding the object id at the end of the endpoint (e.g.: /api/users/1/), which can also be used to edit the object*
+*<sup>1</sup> For user and situation see the specific object by adding the object id at the end of the endpoint (e.g.: /api/users/1/), which can also be used to edit the object*

 ## Endpoint's main permissions